vsjha18/nsetools/docs/source/introduction.rst

 Python 3 Support
 ================

 Python 3 support has been added from 1.0.0 and onwards.
-Now this library works for both Python 2 and Python 3.
+Python 2 support was removed in 1.0.3.

 A Word On Exception Handling
 ============================